taolson/Admiran/doc/Language.md

 ## Lexical Structure

-The lexical structure of a Miranda2 program consists of a sequence of *tokens*, separated by whitespace.
+The lexical structure of a Admiran program consists of a sequence of *tokens*, separated by whitespace.
 Whitespace (spaces, tabs, newlines, and comments) is ignored, except for contributing to the layout rules.

 ### Comments

-Comments in Miranda2 begin with a token starting with two consecutive vertical bars (i.e. `||`) and extend to the end of the line.
+Comments in Admiran begin with a token starting with two consecutive vertical bars (i.e. `||`) and extend to the end of the line.
 Note that `|||` parses as as a comment and not a symbolic operator, so comments effectively prevent defining symbolic operators that begin with `||`.